 Attribute Name Value Domain Description [[Value]] any The value retrieved by reading the property. [[Const]] Uninitialized or Initialized Used only for the implementation of properties created by a ConstantDeclaration .
 If present, the value is one of the two symbolic values Uninitialized or Initialized . [[Writable]] boolean If true, attempts by ECMAScript code to assign the property's value will succeed.
 Otherwise the property is said to be read-only. [[Enumerable]] boolean If true, the property will be enumerated by a for-in enumeration (section 12.6.4).
-Otherwise, the property is said to be non-enumerable. [[Flexible]] boolean If true, attempts to delete the property or change its attributes will succeed.
-Otherwise, the property is said to be sealed.
-See the description of the delete operator in section 11.4.1, and the reflective Object methods .
-A data property which is both sealed and read-only is frozen.
+Otherwise, the property is said to be non-enumerable. [[Configurable]] boolean If true, attempts to delete the property, change the property to being an accessor property, or change its attributes will succeed.
+See the description of the delete operator in section 11.4.1, and the reflective Object methods.